 What To Pack For Budapest In Winter

-If you are heading to Budapest in winter, there are a few packing tips we suggest you adhere to!
+If you are heading to Budapest in winter, there are a few packing tips I suggest you adhere to!
 Visiting Budapest in winter is quite enjoyable and magical, but you need to stay warm and dry.
-Since it is Budapest, you will also want to do all these things while looking a bit fashionable too!
-Dressing in layers is key!
-This way, you can easily go from warm out on the streets of Budapest to comfortable inside a building.
 If you get too warm or too cold, simply add or take away a layer until you feel better.

 Remember what I said above?
 Only wrong clothing, not wrong weather!